-Questions persist about speed of development, research/regulatory oversight, long-term risks, etc. People who lack confidence in vaccine research or in its transportation may choose not to be vaccinated... perpetuating the pandemic.
+Questions persist about speed of development, research/regulatory oversight, long-term risks, etc. People who lack confidence in vaccine research or in its transportation may choose not to be vaccinated... thereby perpetuating the pandemic.

 That term – global – raises the 3PL bar even higher.
 Smoothly operating a worldwide supply chain is a challenge not every partner can meet.

-Certain countries have strict regulations on transportation of healthcare products.
+Certain countries have strict regulations on the transportation of healthcare products.
 Others do not.
 A logistics provider unaware of standards (or one that turns a blind eye to them) can damage a shipment and the efficacy of the vaccines... and the hard-won reputation of the vaccine maker and logistics partner.

 Many UPS professionals, for example, have migrated into the company from healthcare fields, bringing industry-leading perspectives into decisions and processes.
 That foundation – the right culture and the right people – drives the right actions.

-To remain the best 3PL partner in the industry, UPS Healthcare has a preferred-carrier Good Distribution Practices (GDP) certification program that qualifies third-party providers and ensures our carrier choices meet business requirements and quality standards.
+To remain the best 3PL partner in the industry, UPS Healthcare has a preferred-carrier Good Distribution Practices (GDP) certification programme that qualifies third-party providers and ensures our carrier choices meet business requirements and quality standards.
 We look at three areas.

 Our process makes it certain that only preferred vendors handle your products, consistently conforming to GDP standards.